 - The national and international frameworks of intellectual properties

-- Copyright; categories of works, criteria for protection, authorship & originality, moral & economic rights, infringement & defences, remedies, digital copyright (databases, internet and software) and international copyright (TRIPS, WIPO etc)
+- Copyright: categories of works, criteria for protection, authorship & originality, moral & economic rights, infringement & defences, remedies, and international copyright (TRIPS, WIPO etc.)

 - Trademarks; registered trademarks, international and community registration & requirements, rights & infringement, unregistered trademarks & passing off